-It teaches no condemnation of any Individual, or class of individuals, but presents its truths, which, like sunshine, shall light up the dark places of the world, and transform the darkness of error and crime into the light of truth and goodness.
-It binds no soul in its faith or belief, teaching
+It teaches no condemnation of any individual, or class of individuals, but presents its truths, which, like sunshine, shall light up the dark places of the world, and transform the darkness of error and crime into the light of truth and goodness.

-The most important idea, and the primal thought in this belief, is from the evidence of the soul's immortality, and it teaches that soul, or spirit, can never die, but that which man calls death is only a change of life, an entrance into a higher state, a continuation of the life commenced on earth on a superior and more progressive plane of existence, and there to exist, improve and advance forever.
-The fountains of Inspiration are not closed or scaled, the Constellations of Wisdom are not extinguished; for immortal bands have again led us to the baptism of the soul, and unveiled the light of the immortal world.
-The story of the Promethean fire is no longer a myth, for angels have kindled upon the altars of our hearts the fire of eternal life, and fanned its breath to a living flame, which burns and beacons mortals to the abodes where the eternal are Illumining the valley of the shadow of death.
-We, therefore, earnestly request and cordially invite all, of whatever creed, nation or belief, to come forth and investigate for themselves the facts, phenomena, philosophy, and religion of Spiritualism, confiding, as we do, that none can avoid adopting the same conclusions with ourselves.
+It binds no soul in its faith or belief, teaching that the former is not a matter of volition, and the latter is a result of the convictions of the mind.
+It trusts to the law of progress and the efforts of all wise minds, to lead all people to the acceptance of the highest truths that are known and taught in scaled, the Constellations of Wisdom are not extinguished; for immortal bands have again led us to the baptism of the soul, and unveiled the light of the immortal world.
+The story of the Promethean fire is no longer a myth, for angels have kindled upon the altars of our hearts the fire of eternal life. and fanned its breath to a living flame, which burns and beacons mortals to the abodes where the eternal are illumining the valley of the shadow of death.